-105 This assumes w is considered part of the input (so weights can be large).
-NP-hardness follows from Garey, Johnson [203] since the regular crossing number is a special case.
+$^{^{122}}$ This assumes w is considered part of the input (so weights can be large).
+NP-hardness follows from Garey, Johnson [245] since the regular crossing number is a special case.
 NP-membership is harder.

-$^{^{106}}$ We should mention that Hotz [269, Section 3.6] develops a notion of (hyperedge) crossing number for circuit layout and poses at least one interesting special problem for the bipartite crossing number.
+123We should mention that Hotz [314, Section 3.6] develops a notion of (hyperedge) crossing number for circuit layout and poses at least one interesting special problem for the bipartite crossing number.
 Unfortunately, he works over an abstract notion of circuits introduced using category theory, which makes his text unnecessarily hard to read.
 His notation for the crossing number of a circuit computing a Boolean function f is $L_V(f)$.

-include the wire crossing number, since it contains aspects of several other crossing numbers: it is really a special case of the map crossing number or the constrained crossing number in which the isotopy type of each edge is fixed.
+above is closest in spirit to Groenveld's description [257] and Chen and Lee's later version [128].
+The name wire crossing number was not used in those papers, but first appears, as far as we know, in [335], a paper that describes a slightly different model, and introduces the notion of hypercrossings, crossings of hyperedges (Groenveld [257] also considers hyperedges, multi-terminal nets in his terminology, but deals with them differently).
+The wire crossing number as defined above is not particularly interesting as a graph crossing number, because the topology of the edges does not change (with respect to the modules).
+Any two edges cross at most once, and their isotopy class determines whether they have to cross or not.
+We decided to include the wire crossing number, since it contains aspects of several other crossing numbers: it is really a special case of the map crossing number or the constrained crossing number in which the isotopy type of each edge is fixed.
 The idea of routing along given tracks (the netlists) is also similar to the Metro-line crossing number.
-Marek-Sadowska and Sarrafzadeh [326] also consider what Chen and Lee [109] call the unconstrained crossing minimization problem in which the isotopy type of the edges is not fixed.
-Both papers claim a polynomial time algorithm for the problem in this case, which is unlikely, since the unconstrained version of the problem is equivalent to computing a map crossing number, which is NP-complete [383].
-107 x-monotone crossing number.
+Marek-Sadowska and Sarrafzadeh [378] also consider what Chen and Lee [128] call the unconstrained crossing minimization problem in which the isotopy type of the edges is not fixed.
+Both papers claim a polynomial time algorithm for the problem in this case, which is unlikely, since the unconstrained version of the problem is equivalent to computing a map crossing number, which is NP-complete [441].
+124 x-monotone crossing number.
 See monotone crossing numbers.

-Complexity: Polynomial time [214].
+Complexity: Polynomial time [257].